simonemberton/Introduction_to_Creative_Coding/Week_08/README.md

 </details>

-Next let's create our new for loop that will iterate from 0 to 360, with 22.5 added to the iterator on each loop.
-Make sure to use a different variable name from the first for loop!
-We will then call the ```rotate()``` function inside the for loop with the iterated variable as input to ```rotate()```:
+Next let's create our new outer for loop that will iterate from 0 to 360, with 22.5 added to the iterator on each loop.
+Make sure to use a different variable name from the inner for loop!
+We will then call the ```rotate()``` function inside the outer for loop with the iterated variable as input to ```rotate()```:
 ```javascript
 for (let a = 0; a < 360; a += 22.5){
 	rotate(a);